 Our U.S. Pension Plan is a non-contributory, tax-qualified and broad-based pension plan that was frozen effective December 31, 2006.
 When this Plan was frozen, participants retained the pension benefits they already had accrued.
 However, no additional benefits were earned after the effective date of the freeze.
 This plan pays a basic monthly pension benefit and a cash balance benefit.
 The basic monthly benefit is a percentage of a participant's average plan compensation, determined based on years of benefit service through December 31, 2006.
 The cash balance benefit is 1.50% of pay per month through December 31, 2006.
 The cash balance account is credited with interest until a participant commences payment of pension benefits.
 Mr. Fishman is the only named executive who participates in this Plan.

 As of December 31, 2018, Mr. Fishman was not eligible for payment of any benefits under this Plan.
-Payment of these benefits will commence in accordance with the plan terms in connection with Mr. Fishman's retirement as provided under his retirement agreement with the Company effective March 12, 2019.

 Pension Benefits - 2018